+DIVISION 6015

-DIVISION 6015 4-H HORTICULTURE & PLANT SCIENCE
+4-H HORTICULTURE & PLANT SCIENCE

 - 1. See General Rules applying to all 4-H Exhibitors and general rules applying to all exhibits other than livestock listed previously in this catalog. - 2.
 Examples of acceptable exhibits are listed below.
 Plants, photographs, or other visual aids are necessary for most projects.
 The class will be governed by the following: - a.
 Exhibits will be judged on the quality of the primary (horticulture) project work. - b.
 All plants exhibited MUST have been grown by the 4-Hers for at least 6 months.
-Exceptions will be made with terrariums, dish gardens, and annual and vegetable bucket gardens which may have been grown for a shorter period of time. - c.
-Items improperly entered will be disqualified. - d.
-Exhibits entered with pesticide residue will be disqualified and disposed of. - e.
-Care will be provided for all plants.
-However, because of low light, air conditioning, etc., no guarantee can be made that the plants will be returned in their original condition.
-Plants are entered at the risk of the exhibitor. - f.
-Vegetable entries should be fresh, with the label on top of exhibit.
+Exceptions will be made with terrariums, dish gardens, and annual and vegetable bucket gardens which may have been grown for a shorter period of time. - Items improperly entered will be disqualified. - Exhibits entered with pesticide residue will be disqualified and disposed of. - Care will be provided for all plants.
+However, because of low light, air conditioning, etc., no quarantee can be made that the plants will be returned in their original condition.
+Plants are entered at the risk of the exhibitor. - Vegetable entries should be fresh, with the label on top of exhibit.
 Do not stick toothpicks in produce.

 YOUTH SHOULD NOT USE GARDEN SOIL IN CONTAINERS.
-USE WELL-DRAINED, DISEASE-FREE POTTING SOIL FOR ALL CONTAINERS.
+USE WELL-DRAINED, DIS-EASE-FREE POTTING SOIL FOR ALL CONTAINERS.

-- 561 Environmental Awareness (such as but not limited to) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - A. Tree planting on city property, roadways, parks, etc. - B. Home Landscaping - C. Composting - 562 Production and Marketing (such as but not limited to) - A. Vegetable garden planted for home and/or market use. - B. The planting, production, or management of fruit plantings. - C. The planting, production, or management of trees, shrubs, greenhouse crops or garden perennials. - 563 Experimental Horticulture (such as but not limited to) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - A. "Science Fair" type of exhibit involving experimental work with plants - B. Comparison of different varieties of vegetables or annual flowers - C. Comparison of mulching or other cultural practices

-564 Horticultural Project Exhibits (such as but not limited to) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.

-- A. How to propagate plants

-- B. How to force spring bulbs

-- C. How to start seeds

-- D. How to graft cacti

-- E. How to dry herbs
+- Environmental Awareness (such as but not limited to) A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry. - A. Tree planting on city property, roadways, parks, etc. - B. Home Landscaping - C. Composting - Production and Marketing (such as but not limited to) - A. Vegetable garden planted for home and/or market use. - B. The planting, production, or management of fruit plantings. - C. The planting, production, or management of trees, shrubs, greenhouse crops, or garden perennials. - Experimental Horticulture A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.
+Examples include: - A. "Science Fair" type of exhibit involving experimental work with plants - B. Comparison of different varieties of vegetables or annual flowers - C. Comparison of mulching or other cultural practices - Horticultural Project Exhibits A one-page description of project must accompany entry item (type or printed neatly) to be eligible for entry.
+Examples include: - A. How to propagate plants - B. How to force spring bulbs - C. How to start seeds - D. How to graft cacti - E. How to dry herbs pallet garden)